guillaumedherouville/Currency-app/README.md

 We recommend creating a "Dataset" folder and storing the csv file there to run the app.

-The app has been contenairized on docker and its image is available here : ...
+The app has been contenairized on docker and its image is available with the following command : docker pull adherouville/currency-exchange-rate-app available at this link : https://hub.docker.com/r/adherouville/currency-exchange-rate-app
-(including the dataset)